-Period Activity Prior to start of semester, student selects thesis topic and gets approval from supervisor.
-Weekly meetings during the semester with supervisor for technical guidance on thesis work Laboratory work during the semester subject to arrangement with technical staff Week 1 Overview of thesis work - Introductory talk by Thesis Coordinator 4pm Friday: deadline for registering your thesis topic and supervisor name via Moodle portal 'EET School Thesis/Project' Week 7 Risk Management Form completed and approved by supervisor If applicable, ethics approval required from relevant authority Week 11-12 Seminars, location and time to be announced during Week 10 Apart from their own presentations, students must attend at least 6 other seminars as a compulsory requirement.
-Week 13 12pm Thursday: deadline for submission of your "Seminar Attendance Form" and your report via Moodle.
+Period Activity Prior to start of the term, student selects thesis topic and gets approval from supervisor.
+Weekly meetings during the term with supervisor for technical guidance on thesis work Laboratory work during the term subject to arrangement with technical staff Week 1 Overview of thesis work - Introductory talk by Thesis Coordinator 4pm Friday: deadline for registering your thesis topic and supervisor name via Moodle portal 'EET School Thesis/Project' Week 1-4 Provide Thesis details for each assessment via Moodle course page 'ELEC4951 Research Thesis T1/2019' For start, provide general thesis topic, your name and supervisor's name.
+Thesis topic does not have to final at this stage as you can modify it till week 10.
+The details should be provided for each assessment.
+In this course, the assessments are PART A SEMINAR ASSESSMENT and PART A REPORT ASSESSMENT.
+To provide the details for PART A SEMINAR ASSESSMENT, follow the steps below Go to Thesis A Seminar (click to expand the section) Click on PART A SEMINAR ASSESSMENT To provide the details for PART A REPORT ASSESSMENT, follow the steps below Go to Thesis A Report (click to expand the section) Click on PART A REPORT ASSESSMENT Week 2 ■ Thesis guide - Seminar by Prof. Victor Solo Week 5 Risk Management Form completed and approved by supervisor If applicable, ethics approval required from relevant authority Week 8-9 Seminars, location and time to be announced during Week 6 Apart from their own presentations, students must attend at least 6 other seminars as a compulsory requirement.
+Week 10 12pm Thursday: deadline for submission of your "Seminar Attendance Form" and your report via Moodle.